rogerlorelli/CI_LISP/README.md

 DEVELOPERS NOTE:
 Initially this task was supposed to be broken into three separate tasks, 2 required 1 optional, but I saw that it would be more logical to implement the end goal which removed the requirement of sections of 2 of the tasks.

 - Adds the ability to create user defined functions and allows tail-end recursive behavior.
+The function will follow same rules as the majority of already implemented function:
+	- when more operands are passed to the function then are in formal parameter of the function a warning will print but the function will still execute using the appropriate number of operands once.
+If less than the required parameters are passed an error will print and the program will exit safely.

 - **Lex File**